 How much it costs: AU$2,499 as a one off payment, or AU$99 a month (which ends up being AU$2,775 in total).

 How long it takes: 6 months (then you have to keep them that way with a nighttime retainer like you would after having traditional braces).

 What people say: From, “My journey to straighter teeth was easy and enjoyable,” to “I’ve been self-conscious about my teeth and smile for years but not anymore,” and “I couldn’t be happier,” the general sentiment is overwhelmingly positive.

 “I had braces when I was younger and all the different types of retainers I had eventually broke.
 I wore them every night.
 So when I had nothing to wear my teeth started crowding again.
 I hadn’t worn retainers for probably about 10 years.
 My teeth weren’t too noticeably crowding to anyone but myself.
 I only had to wear Smile Direct aligners for 5 months to get back my straight teeth.
 And I saved all of them in case I ever need to go through this process again.”

 Where it’s available: Australia, USA, Canada, United Kingdom.

-How it works: Much like Smile Direct, Candid either sends you a straightening starter kit which contains the equipment for you to take an impression of your own teeth, or you go in to get a free scan at a Candid Studio.
+How it works: Much like Smile Direct, Candid either sends you an at home teeth straightening starter kit which contains the equipment for you to take an impression of your own teeth, or you go in to get a free scan at a Candid Studio.
 Candid orthodontists then design your treatment, sending you an interactive 3D model of your teeth straightening over time.
 Your custom aligners are then delivered to your door (in a kit that also includes retainers, complimentary whitening and access to Candid’s white-glove care team).